James DeWolf: Personal life

+DeWolf named one of his brigs, the brig Nancy, after his wife.

 Relatives

 DeWolf is one of the members of the Bristol (or also called Rhode Island) branch of the DeWolf family.

 Legacy

 DeWolf is featured prominently in an Emmy nominated 2008 documentary, Traces of the Trade: A Story from the Deep North, co-produced and directed by Katrina Browne, a DeWolf descendant, which describes the DeWolf family's major role in the United States slave trade.